Kenn2201/Kenn2201/README.md

 ### ✨ Purpose

 * 📡 NFC card-based attendance
-* ⚡ Faster tap-based check-in workflow
+* ⚡ Fast tap-based check-in workflow
-* 🔄 Alternative / extension to QR attendance
+* 🔄 Alternative or extension to QR-code attendance
 * 🧪 Standalone proof-of-concept environment
 * 🪪 NFC card identification
 * 📊 Attendance event handling
-* 🧱 Designed as a reusable attendance approach
+* 🧱 Designed for integration into attendance and member-management systems

-TapTrack-NFC is intentionally kept separate from the production BCBP system.

-The goal is to validate the NFC workflow independently first, then use what is learned from the prototype when implementing NFC attendance inside the main system.
+The project is designed to test how NFC can be used in **attendance, membership, event check-in, and access-oriented systems** where fast identification is useful.

 ### 🎯 Concept